Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Are there any naming restrictions when filing a New York DBA?

-In addition to having a unique name, DBAs can’t be registered using words that are related to banking or too close to other names on record.
+In addition to having a unique name, DBAs can’t be registered using words related to banking or too close to other names on record.

 How much does an Assumed Name cost in New York?

-The filing fee for the Assumed Name Certificate varies by county, but the filing fee varies between $25 and $35.
+The filing fee for the Assumed Name Certificate varies by county, but it is usually between $25 and $35.

 How long does a DBA last in New York State?